luetkemj/luetkemj.github.io/_posts/2015-06-14-switch-to-blog.md

 ---
 layout: post
 title:  "switch_to_blog();"
-date:   2015-06-10 10:27:30
+date:   2015-06-14 10:27:30
 categories: webdev
 illustration: "/assets/posts/list-remote-comments/taking-notes.png"
 ---

 <img class="hidden" src="{{ page.illustration }}" />

 On Friday Tom and I had a long conversation on the mother blog setup we create for most of our online courses.
-The biggest difficulty in the workflow is that it is completely unintuitive.
-Faculty hoping to set this up inevitably need to schedule a sitdown with us to figure it out.
+Configuration is completely unintuitive and faculty hoping to set this up inevitably need to schedule a sitdown with us to figure it out.

 Probably the biggest sticking point is subscribing students to the mother blog.
-Currently this is handled by creating a gravity form to collect among other things an RSS feed url from the students blog.
-Even if the students are successfull in finding and submitting the url to their feed the faculty has to parse the data from a gravity form and manually enter it through FeedWordPress.
+Currently this is handled by creating a gravity form to collect, among other things, an RSS feed from the students blog.
+Even if the students are successfull in finding and submitting the url to their feed the faculty has to parse the data from a gravity form and manually enter it into FeedWordPress.

-The goal then is to create a theme or plugin (or both) that will greatly improve this subscription workflow.
+Our goal then is to create a theme or plugin (or both) that will greatly improve this subscription workflow.

 From our discussion that workflow would look something like this: